will2357/project-euler/README.md

 laptop or a headless server.
 Submitting answers through a website just isn't for me.
 I find it to be a clunky waste of time.

-But mostly I did this to reacquaint myself with a barebones (i.e., not Rails) Ruby app after years of primarily building in [Clojure](https://clojure.org/) (a lovely, but nearly-completely unsupported fringe language - highy not recommended for commercial/production purposes - you'll just end up using Java libs) and [Golang](https://go.dev/) (fantastic for certain use cases -  wouldn't call it the most agile language, but gosh I love it).
+But mostly I did this to reacquaint myself with a bare-bones (i.e., not Rails) Ruby app after years of primarily building in [Clojure](https://clojure.org/) (a lovely, but nearly-completely unsupported fringe language - highly not recommended for commercial/production purposes - you'll just end up using Java libs) and [Golang](https://go.dev/) (fantastic for certain use cases - wouldn't call it the most agile language, but gosh I love it).

 ## Usage

 For the one other human being who is wacky like me, feel free to clone this repo, install the required version of Ruby declared in `.ruby-version` (in my opinion, [rbenv](https://github.com/rbenv/rbenv) is great for that), then